fiee/generic_django_project/README.rst

 * Replace all occurrences of lowercase "project_name" with your project name.
 This is also the webserver and database server username!
   The "project_name" directory is the one that would be created by ``manage.py startapp``.
 * Check the settings in manage.py_, fabfile.py_, gunicorn-settings.py_, settings/base.py_, settings/local.py_ and supervisor.ini_ or service-run.sh_
+* Adapt LICENSE_ to your needs.
+The 2-clause BSD license is just a suggestion.
 * Set up an email account for your project’s error messages and configure it in settings/base.py_
 * If you use Nginx, change the internal port in nginx.conf_ (``fastcgi_pass 127.0.0.1:8001;``); I use "8 + last 3 numbers of UID" (UIDs start at 1000 on Debian): ``id -u project_name``
 * ``git init``, always commit all changes